adsabs/SciXTemplatePipeline/README.md

 **You will also want to change the directory and file names for everything that is `template` as these should have names that reflect the actual name of the pipeline.**

+**Once the new repository is created, make sure that Settings>Actions>General>Workflow permissions is set to Read and Write Permisions or else the labels github action will fail.**

 This project uses `pyproject.toml` to install necessary dependencies and otherwise set up a working development environment.
 To set up a local working environment, simply run the following:
 ```bash
 virtualenv .venv